Denton, Texas: Denton Square

+Sports

+Denton is home to Denton Diablos FC, a USL League Two soccer team.
+The team plays at Texas Women's University Pioneer Soccer Park.
+Denton is also home to the North Texas Mean Green, an NCAA Division I team, and the Texas Women's Pioneer, an NCAA Division II team.

 Government

+Local government

 Denton is the county seat of Denton County.
 From 1914 to 1959, the City of Denton used a mayor–city commission system, but a charter adopted in 1959 created a council–manager form of city government.
 Residents elect a mayor, four single-member district council members, and two at-large members.
 The Denton City Council appoints the city manager.
 Council terms are for two years, with a maximum of three consecutive terms, and elections are held each year in May.
 Denton Municipal Utilities administers utilities; the city provides water, wastewater, electric, drainage and solid waste service.
 The electric utility, Denton Municipal Electric (DME), has been in operation since 1905.
 In 2009, DME began providing 40% of its energy to customers through renewable resources.
 The City of Denton Water Utilities Department serves the city's water demand.
 Atmos Energy provides the city's natural gas.
 Denton is a part of the Sister Cities International program and maintains cultural and economic exchange programs with its sister cities, Madaba, Jordan, and San Nicolás de los Garza, Mexico.

 Denton is a voluntary member of the North Central Texas Council of Governments association, the purpose of which is to coordinate individual and collective local governments and facilitate regional solutions, eliminate unnecessary duplication, and enable joint decisions.

 Politics

-Denton is historically a solidly Republican-voting city, but it has become more competitive in national elections as its population has diversified, shifting toward the Democratic Party in more recent elections.
+Denton historically is a solidly Republican-voting city, but it has become more competitive in national elections as its population has diversified, shifting toward the Democratic Party in more recent elections.

 Federal and state government

 After the 2021 redistricting process, new and significantly different political boundaries were set for Denton County.
-Starting in 2023, most of Denton will be in the 13th Congressional district.
-The southwest portions of the city will be in the 26th Congressional district.
+Starting in 2023, most of Denton is in the 13th Congressional district.
+The southwest portions of the city are in the 26th Congressional district.

 Almost all of the city is in newly drawn Texas House district 64.
 Some portions of south, north, and far east Denton are in Texas House districts 57 and 106.
 All of the city is in the new Texas Senate district 30, except for some western portions in district 12.

 Several Texas state agencies have facilities in the city, including a Texas Workforce Center, a Texas Department of Public Safety office, a Texas Department of Criminal Justice office, and a Denton District Parole Office.

 The Denton State Supported Living Center, formerly Denton State School, is Texas's largest residential facility for people with developmental disabilities.
 It serves an 18-county area and employs approximately 1,500 people.

 The Federal Emergency Management Agency (FEMA) has its Region VI headquarters in Denton.